Monitoring and evaluation

 The purpose of this specific contract was to provide the European Commission with an independent ex-post and ex-ante evaluation of the current 2015 – 2018 Protocol to the Sustainable Fisheries Partnership Agreement (SFPA) with Republic of Madagascar (hereafter – Madagascar).
 The evaluation provided the Commission with the data and technical analyses of the fisheries resource and related fishing and economic activities to decide on the opportunity to engage in a new protocol and prepare possible negotiations between the EU and Madagascar.

-Poseidon carried out the field mission and co-wrote the evaluation report including its executive summary and conclusions with F&S.
+Poseidon carried out the field mission and co-wrote the evaluation report including its executive summary and conclusions with F&S, that led the evaluation.

 The report is available online on the EU library (EU bookshop).